Ruin0x11/modding-opennefia-by-example/src/en/items.md

    has_random_name = true,
    color = "Random",

-   -- Indicates that this item can be recharged. has_charge = true,
+   has_charge = true,

-   -- Controls the number of charges - higher means more charges. charge_level = 3,
+   charge_level = 3,

-   -- Set the number of charges when this item is generated. on_init_params = function(self)
+   on_init_params = function(self)
        self.charges = 3 + Rand.rnd(3) - Rand.rnd(3)
    end,